 Any ESG data used or referred to has been provided by Morningstar, Sustainalytics, MSCI or Bloomberg.
 Refer to 1) Morningstar website under Sustainable Investing, 2) Sustainalytics website under ESG Risk Ratings, 3) MCSI website under ESG Business Involvement Screening Research and 4) Bloomberg green, social & sustainability bonds guide for more information.
 The ESG data is as at the date of publication based on data provided, is for informational purpose only and is not warranted to be complete, timely, accurate or suitable for a particular purpose, and it may be subject to change.
 Sustainable Investments (SI): This refers to funds that have been classified as 'Sustainable Investments' by Morningstar.
 SI funds have explicitly stated in their prospectus and regulatory filings that they either incorporate ESG factors into the investment process or have a thematic focus on the environment, gender diversity, low carbon, renewable energy, water or community development.
-For equity, it refers to debt instruments issued by issuers with Sustainalytics ESG Risk Rating of Low/Negligible.
+For equity, it refers to shares/stocks issued by companies with Sustainalytics ESG Risk Rating of Low/Negligible.
 For bonds, it refers to debt instruments issued by issuers with Sustainalytics ESG Risk Rating of Low/Negligible, and/or those being certified green, social, sustainable bonds by Bloomberg.
 For structured products, it refers to products that are issued by any issuer who has a Sustainable Finance framework that aligns with Standard Chartered's Green and Sustainable Product Framework, with underlying assets that are part of the Sustainable Investment universe or separately approved by Standard Chartered's Sustainable Finance Governance Committee.
-Sustainable Investment universe or separately approved by Standard Chartered's Sustainable Finance for an end of the Sustainable Investment universe or separately approved by Standard Chartered's Sustainable Finance Governance Committee.
-Sustainable investment any particular classification system or framework.
+Sustainable Social and are not an indicator that the product is classified or marketed as "green", "sustainable" or similar under any particular classification system or framework.